-Cabbage taco slaw with cilantro lime dressing is just what your Taco Tuesday asked for!
-This crunchy, flavorful slaw is delicious on all kinds of tacos and burrito bowls.
-But my favorite way to serve this spicy taco slaw is with fish tacos or in shrimp burritos.
+This fish taco slaw recipe with cilantro lime dressing is just what your Taco Tuesday asked for!
+This crunchy, flavorful taco slaw is delicious on all kinds of tacos and burrito bowls.
+But my favorite way to serve this spicy coleslaw is with fish tacos or shrimp burritos.

-This recipe has a few variations because you can make it with a vinegar-based dressing or with a little bit of mayo and crema Mexicana, which is a Mexican version of sour cream.
+This recipe has a few variations because you can make it with a vinegar-based cilantro-lime dressing or you can make a creamy taco slaw with a little bit of mayo and crema Mexicana (affiliate link).

 This shredded cabbage taco slaw is super easy to make.
 There’s no need to make a separate dressing, so you can mix all the ingredients together in one bowl.
 Easy peasy!